Loading...

 And finally, linking to a place on the same webpage.

-And when you click onto that, it will send you down to the part of the page where the heading primary storage starts.
+So, now in our unordered list, primary storage will be a clickable link and when you click onto that, it will send you down to the part of the page where the heading Primary storage starts.

 Why do HTML tags need to be closed?
-What happens when an attribute is misspelt, for example, if we used scr instead of src?
-And why do we use descriptive link text?
+What happens when an attribute is misspelled, for example, if used scr instead of src?
+And, why do we use descriptive link text?
 If you need to pause the video to read through the questions and formulate your answers, do so now.

-Question two, what happens when an attribute is misspelt, for example, scr instead of src? the answer is the web browser will not display the image, and it will probably show your alt text instead.
+Question two, what happens when attribute is misspelled, for example, scr instead of src?
+The answer is, the web browser will not display the image and it will probably show your alt text instead.

 And question three, why do we use descriptive link text?
 We use it to ensure that hyperlinks are accessible to screen readers.

-We had got some really good understanding about how html tags are working.
+You have got some really good understanding about how HTML tags are working.

 You're going to create a link to the index page, to the theory webpage.

-You're gonna create a link from the theory webpage, to the index webpage, and then you're going to link the theory webpage to an external revision resource.
+You're going to create a link from the theory webpage to the index webpage, and then you're going to link the theory webpage to an external revision resource.

-And then question three, you're going to create a webpage for a topic from the GCSE Computer science specification and link the theory webpage to a section within the same webpage.
+And then question three, you're going to create a webpage for a topic from the GCSC Computer Science specification and link the theory webpage to a section within the same webpage.

-html page, we needed to include a hyperlink to the theory webpage.
+html page, we need to include a hyperlink to the theory webpage.

-And again, all of the hyperlinks we've included are using descriptive texts so we know where we are going.
+And again, all of the hyperlinks we've included are using descriptive text, so we know where we are going.

 It's really easy to mistype some of the tags or some of the webpage names.